squareblob/MountAugusta/Constitution.md

 ii.
 Mistrials

 > a.
-Following the completion of a trial, should the defendant, plaintiff or any citizen feel that the ruling or process by which the trial was conducted violated the constitutional rights of either the defendant or the plaintiff or otherwise significantly undermined fair treatment or due process under the law, they may initiate a vote to declare it a mistrial.
+Following the completion of a trial, should the defendant, plaintiff or any resident feel that the ruling or process by which the trial was conducted violated the constitutional rights of either the defendant or the plaintiff or otherwise significantly undermined fair treatment or due process under the law, they may initiate a vote to declare it a mistrial.
 The request should be made in the trial's verdict thread should it still be accessible, otherwise a new thread should be created on /r/MtAugusta or /r/mtaugustajustice
 >
 > b.
 The vote will be held by the current Judges and the Mayor, excluding the individual who issued the verdict.
 Votes will be cast on the subreddit in reply to the mistrial request and will require greater than 50% of eligible votes in favour for the trial to be declared a mistrial.
 A lack of response within 48 hours will be recorded as a vote against the mistrial request.
 Sentences are assumed to remain valid during voting.
 >